“Is there a particular grammar book for Latin that you would recommend reading and re-reading?”

 In one week, I learned more Latin words than I had in years.
 I also watched difficult grammar concepts magically make sense as I read.
 These were concepts that had conquered me for years.
 (I am a slow learner.)
 Now they were clear.
 I felt the confusion slip away as I read Lingua Latina.
 The moment I finished, I started reading again.
 As soon as I finished the second time, I read it again.
 Each time, I went a little further into the book.
 Each time the concepts became increasingly clear.

 The real test came when I put Lingua Latina down and picked up other Latin books.
 I started reading the Vulgate.
 I was thrilled to discover that I could read it!
 I started reading Caesar’s Gallic Wars.
-I understood this book too!
-Finally, after years of discouragement, I had made a breakthrough!.
-Now, when people ask me what they should repeatedly read in order to master Latin, the answer is easy.
-Read Lingua Latina, by Hans Orberg.
+I understood this book, too!
+Finally, after years of discouragement, I had made a breakthrough!

-I believe that the combination of Visual Latin and Lingua Latina is powerful.
-I have used these techniques with elementary children at New Hope Academy in Franklin, Tn. for years.
-Each year, I get calls and complaints from local middle and high schools.
-They do not know what to do with my former students.
-The students are simply too advanced for their programs.
-In fact, I tell my students when they leave New Hope Academy not to study Latin in high school.
-Study another language, I tell them.
+I used these techniques with elementary children at New Hope Academy in Franklin, Tennessee for years.
+Each year, I got calls and complaints from local middle and high schools.
+They did not know what to do with my former students.
+The students were simply too advanced for their programs.
+In fact, I used to tell my students when they left New Hope Academy not to study Latin in high school.
+Study another language, I would tell them.
 You will be bored in High School Latin.
 You know too much.

-If they protest, tell me they love Latin and want to keep learning, I tell them what I am telling you.
+If they protested, telling me they love Latin and wanted to keep learning, I would tell them what I am telling you.
 Read and re-read Lingua Latina.
 Read it until you master it.
-Then go read whatever you want.
-You will be able to.

 If you are learning Latin, I have written a book with all of my best tips and strategies.
 It’s available as a free download here: https://dwanethomas.com/via/